The following is an outline of the didactic and clinical curriculum required in order to complete the Orthopaedic Surgery PA Fellowship.

 Grand rounds style presentations.

-Note: The fellowship program is 12 months in duration with an additional 3 weeks of pre-fellowship training.
-There are 68 weeks of rotations noted in the above table.
+Note: The fellowship program is 12 months in duration with an additional 3 to 4 weeks of pre-fellowship training.
+There are 59 weeks of rotations noted in the above table.
 This is secondary to an overlap in duties during the Emergency Room Orthopaedics Rotation and the individuals clinics.

-The PA Resident may be exposed to the following technical skills and procedures during their training:
+The PA Fellow may be exposed to the following technical skills and procedures during their training:

 1. Abscess / wound incision, irrigation and debridement